 Fulbright English Teaching Assistant Program

-- Modern Greek Language lessons provided by HAEF, the host institution
+4. Modern Greek language lessons (provided by host institution)

-- Accident and Sickness Program for Exchanges (ASPE).
-Provided by the U.S. Department of State
+5. Accident and Sickness Program for Exchanges (ASPE)

-- Additional health insurance coverage provided by HAEF, the host institution
+6. Limited group insurance provided by host institution

 *Benefits are for grantees only.
 Dependents are not eligible under this program